 Is Section GG making your head hurt?
-Optima Healthcare Solutions is offering a regulatory remedy.
+Net Health Therapy for Skilled Nursing is offering a regulatory remedy.

 We’re answering the top twelve questions about MDS Section GG, so you can avoid frustration and wasted time searching for answers.
-Plus — share this with your staff for easy education!
+Plus — share this with staff in your Skilled Nursing Facility or Long Term Care facility for easy post-acute education!

 Q: Who is responsible for completing MDS Section GG?